CenturyLinkCloud/APIDocs/README.md

 _Note that the first time you wish to run the commit analyzer, you'll have to run `npm install` from the `lib` directory.
 This assumes you have [Node.js](http://nodejs.org) installed._

+_Note: ensure you do not commit any changes to, or auto-prune the `APIDocs/lib` directory._

 ### Links (API doc to API doc)